ucupumar/ucupaint-wiki/docs/index.md

 ## Contribute
 Visit [Ucupaint Github](https://github.com/ucupumar/ucupaint) to access or contribute to the source code.
 Or visit [Ucupaint Wiki Github](https://github.com/ucupumar/ucupaint-wiki) to access or contribute to the source code of this wiki.

+## Discord Server

+You can join [Ucupaint Discord](https://discord.com/invite/vSwDdFdd) to ask or discuss things related to Ucupaint.

 ## Locations

 You can find Ucupaint in the properties panel of the 3D viewport and also the Shader editor.